jsnanigans/vue-parallax-js/README.md

 const options = {
   minWidth: Number,   /* minumum window width for parallax to take effect */
   className: String,  /* this class gets added to all elements
-                      that are being animated, by default: 'vueParallax' */ }
+                      that are being animated, by default none */ }
 ```